 Before you assign any of these roles to a user, ask yourself which resources inside and outside the current Google Cloud project the user could gain access to by impersonating the service account.
 Don't let a user change the allow policy of a service account if the service account has more privileges than the user.

 Don't let users create or upload service account keys

 Service account keys let applications or users authenticate as a service account.
 Unlike other forms of service account impersonation, using a service account key doesn't require any previous form of authentication – anyone who possesses a service account key can use it.

-The net effect of using a service account key to authenticate is similar to other forms of impersonation.
-If you give a user access to a service account key, or give them permission to create a new service account key, the user can impersonate the service account and access all resources that service account can access.
+The net effect of using a service account key to authenticate is similar to the effect of service account impersonation.
+If a user has access to a service account key, or give them permission to create a new service account key, the user can authenticate as the service account and access all resources that service account can access.

 or uploading a service

 iam.serviceAccountKeys.create permission, which is